ExitValue.ai

 The existential question for every distributor: can the manufacturer sell direct to your customers?
 If the answer is yes and the only value you add is logistics, your business faces long-term disintermediation risk.
 Buyers heavily discount distributors that are simply "moving boxes" without adding technical expertise, breaking bulk, providing credit, or offering value-added services that manufacturers cannot efficiently replicate.

-Want to know what your wholesale distribution business is worth?
+Estimate your wholesale distribution business value

 Frequently Asked Questions